Aayush-hub/Password-Cryptography/README.md

 # Password-Cryptography
 # Step1
 - Open Secure Password full file
-- Enter 0 to generate and encrpyt password and seting access key to share or enter 1 to decrypt password.
+- Enter 0 to generate, encrpyt password and setting access key to share or enter 1 to decrypt password.
 # Step 2
 - If you have choosen 0, then input the required length of password to be generated.
 - After generating password set access key and get the encrypted password.